tess-jl/aws-developer-course/notes/11_AWS_Monitoring_Audit.md

 -ECS
 -ELB
 -API Gateway
--EC2 (or any app server, even on-premis)
+-EC2 (or any app server, even on-premise)

 How does it work?
 -leverages **tracing** = end to end way to follow a req